ihectorlujan/kde-personalization/README.md

 4. Settings > Appearance > Colors.
    Select "Arc Dark" and your preffered color.
 5. Settings > Appearance > Window Decorations > Get New Window Decorations.
    Search, download and install "Active Accent Frame".
+   `You can change the properties of the outline on .local/share/aurorae/themes/ActiveAccentFrame/ActiveAccentFramerc`
 6. Settings > Appearance > Icons > Get New Icons.
    Search, download and install "Papirus".

 **The next step only will works fine on 1920x1080 screens, if you have other resolution I recommend skip this step and make your own configuration**

 7. Settings > Window Management > Window Rules.
-   Select "Import" option and apply this [.kwinrule](https://drive.google.com/file/d/1leGLKyBTtwPV4wUPO6lW4NnOdQhbZmIB/view?usp=sharing)
+   Select "Import" option and apply this [.kwinrule](./KwinRules/ihector.kwinrule)

 ## ZSH and Oh My Zsh installation.